What is a mortgage pre-approval?

-The lender will do a hard pull on your credit report to check your credit score and credit repayment history.
+The lender will do a hard pull on your credit report to check your credit score and credit repayment history on credit cards, student loans and other debts.
 Borrowers with a credit score below 580 are typically required to make a larger down payment.

 Be aware that having a short credit history timeline or no credit history at all can be just as bad — or even worse — than having a low credit score.